Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 Some people prefer the privacy of working out in their own home.
 Working out at home also allows you to watch the TV, which is a good way to take your mind off the exercise you are doing and can help you to row for longer.

-Rowing strengthens and conditions your whole body.
-Using a rowing machine allows you to work almost all of the major muscle groups in both the upper and lower body.
+Rowing strengthens and conditions your whole body, so you can work almost all of the major muscle groups in both the upper and lower body.
 It also allows you to exercise with little to no impact.

-Non-commercial rowing machines are extremely versatile and easy to use.
-Any healthy adult can use a home rowing machine, regardless of age, weight or strength.
+Non-commercial machines are extremely versatile and easy to use.
+Any healthy adult can use one, regardless of age, weight or strength.

 Which muscle groups does rowing target?